 How I discovered Johnny Clegg

 In the early ’80s there were a lot of popular artists blending African sounds into their music: Peter Gabriel, Talking Heads, Oingo Boingo.
-(Not Paul Simon’s Graceland which was a relative latecomer in this trend in 1986.)
+(But not yet Paul Simon’s Graceland, which was a relative latecomer in this trend in 1986.)

 I was intrigued.
 It got me thinking about maybe visiting Africa.
 I started tentatively listening to more of the Africa-infused rock that was available.